glopezmdphd/literature-download-pipeline/README.md

 ```

 Use HTTPS (with a Personal Access Token) or SSH (with keys) per your org policy.
 The `.gitignore` avoids committing virtualenvs, local env files, temp logs, and outputs.

+## Topics (GitHub)

+Consider adding the following topics to your repository to improve discoverability:

+- pubmed
+- medical-literature
+- biomedical-research
+- sqlite
+- full-text-search
+- pdf
+- unpaywall
+- automation
+- neuroimaging
+- computed-tomography
+- machine-learning

+You can add them on the repository Settings → General → Topics.

+## License

+This project is licensed under the MIT License – see the `LICENSE` file for details.